Club sports provide a competitive, non-varsity outlet for Colgate student-athletes.

-This club is instructionally focused, meets regularly in Huntington Gym and provides an opportunity for students to come together for informal play.
-The club is looking to play area Colleges.
-Contacts
+This club is instructionally focused, meets regularly in Huntington Gym, and provides an opportunity for students to come together for informal play.
+The club is looking to play area colleges.

 The Colgate Baseball Club competes in both the fall and spring, but the majority of its schedule takes place during the fall due to the more favorable weather.
 Games are generally scheduled as Sunday double-headers against other area colleges and club teams.
-Colgate is a member of the National Club Baseball Association.
-Contact
+Colgate is a member of the Colonial Club Baseball Association and plays other college teams in our region .

 This club provides a place for women to play more competitive basketball than is available within the intramural program.
 The club is comprised largely of former high school varsity players.
 The club is developing a competitive game schedule with other club teams in the area.

 An open club for anyone interested in improving their bowling skills!
-Practices are held at Hi-Skor Lanes in nearby Earlville, NY.
+The Bowling Club gets together for informal play at area Bowling Alleys.

 The Colgate Equestrian Club has both English and Western components.
 Both compete within the New York Division of the Intercollegiate Horse Show Association.
 Opponents include Skidmore, Cornell, Morrisville, Cobleskill, Oswego, Hartwick, Ithaca, and Syracuse.
-Most league schools host a show during the season with riders vying for not only team placement, but also for individual points in order to qualify for Regional, Zone, and National competitions following league competition.
-The club trains at Saddleback Farm at 3055 Lake Moraine Road, Hamilton and is coached by Anna Hackney (Hunt Seat) and Valerie Logsdon (Western). saddlebackfarmhamiltonny.com Contacts (English Team)
+Most league schools host a show during the season with riders vying for not only team placement, but also individual points in order to qualify for Regional, Zone, and National competitions following league competition.

 The club is primarily instructionally focused, and novices are welcomed.
-As members become more proficient there may be opportunities to arrange outside competitive opportunities.
+As members become more proficient, there may be opportunities to arrange outside competitions.
 All equipment is provided, including electronic scoring equipment.
-Contact

 Comprised largely of former high school varsity players, this club provides an opportunity for you to have fun with the game while engaging in some spirited competition with members of the NYS Club Field Hockey League.
-The team won the State Tournament in 2016.
-Contact
+The team won the state tournament in 2016.

 The Figure Skating Club is open to skaters of all abilities.
 Although the club largely provides structured ice time for students wanting to practice on their own, some of the skaters compete in collegiate competitions.
 Colgate figure skaters have also competed as a synchronized skating team since the fall of 2010.